isabella232/journeys.en/help/using/building-journeys/journey.md

     ![](../assets/journey33.png)

 1. Drag and drop your other activities and configure them.
-See [](../building-journeys/journeyaction.md).
+See [](../building-journeys/journeyevent.md), [](../building-journeys/journeyorchestration.md) and [](../building-journeys/journeyaction.md).

     ![](../assets/journey34.png)

 1. Your journey is automatically saved.
 Test your journey and publish it.
-See [](../building-journeys/journeypublication.md).
+See [](../building-journeys/journeytesting.md) and [](../building-journeys/journeypublication.md).

     ![](../assets/journey36.png)